bcgov/zeva/openshift/README.md

 ```
 ~/Projects/zeva$ yo bcdk:jenkins
 ?
-What is your openshift 'tools' namespace name? tbiwaq-tools
+What is your openshift 'tools' namespace name? e52f12-tools
 ?
 What is this module name? jenkins
 ?
 What is this module name? jenkins
 ?
 What is this module version?
 1.0.0
 Environments: build dev prod
 ?
 What is the source code directory for this module? .jenkins
 ?
-What namespace/project name is used for 'build'? tbiwaq-tools
+What namespace/project name is used for 'build'? e52f12-tools
 ?
-What namespace/project name is used for 'dev'? tbiwaq-tools
+What namespace/project name is used for 'dev'? e52f12-tools
 ?
-What namespace/project name is used for 'prod'? tbiwaq-tools
+What namespace/project name is used for 'prod'? e52f12-tools
 ?
 What is the GitHub organization where the repository is located? bcgov
 ?
 What is the repository's name? zeva
 ?
 What is the Jenkinsfile path? .jenkins/Jenkinsfile